 A deed or controlling interest transfer is only subject to tax if consideration exceeds USD100.
 The New Jersey Tax Court held that where there is no debt on the property and consideration stated is less than USD100, no tax is due.

 The RTF includes a local component.

-See discussion in 2.2 Important Jurisdictional Requirements, above, regarding bulk sales law.
+See 2.2 Important Jurisdictional Requirements, regarding bulk sales law.